scikit-hep/pyhf/docs/likelihood.rst

 To construct the constraint term, the relative uncertainties :math:`\sigma_b` are necessary for each bin.
 Therefore, we record the absolute uncertainty as an array of floats, which combined with the nominal sample data yield the desired :math:`\sigma_b`.
-An example is shown below:
+An example of an uncorrelated shape modifier with three absolute uncertainty terms for a 3-bin channel is shown below:

 .. code:: json

    { "name": "mod_name", "type": "shapesys", "data": [1.0, 1.5, 2.0] }

-An example of an uncorrelated shape modifier with three absolute uncertainty terms for a 3-bin channel.

 .. warning::

-   Nuisance parameters will not be allocated for any bins where either
+   For bins in the model where:

      * the samples nominal expected rate is zero, or
      * the absolute uncertainty is zero.

+   nuisance parameters will be allocated, but will be fixed to ``1`` in the calculation (as shapesys is a multiplicative modifier this results in multiplying by ``1``).

    These values are, in the context of uncorrelated shape uncertainties, unphysical.
 If this situation occurs, one needs to go back and understand the inputs as this is undefined behavior in HistFactory.

 The previous example will allocate three nuisance parameters for ``mod_name``.
-The following example will allocate only two nuisance parameters for a 3-bin
+The following example will also allocate three nuisance parameters for a 3-bin channel, with the second nuisance parameter fixed to ``1``:
-channel:

 .. code:: json